KirkDJohnson/DFIR-Lab/README.md

 <img src="https://github.com/user-attachments/assets/5af4f1a2-7678-4028-9565-cf1c1c0c7403"  alt="DFIR Lab"/>
 <br />
 <br />
 Continuing down the attack, I changed first.exe to the parent process and Event Code back to 1 to see if it created any process and I discovered further malicious actions.
-Particularly, that first, contacted a new domain resolvecyber[.]xyz and downloaded and ran ch.exe which ran and connected to the IP address 167.71.199.191 over port 8080 which is used for HTTP traffic in most cases.<br/>
+Particularly, that first, contacted a new domain resolvecyber[.]xyz and downloaded and ran ch.exe which ran and connected to the IP address 167.71.199.191 over port 8080 which is used for HTTP traffic in most cases.
+I obtained the hash of ch.exe and upon researching it, I can confirm that is malicious and particularly the malware chisel, used for tunneling C2 traffic through encypted tunnels such as HTTPS.<br/>
 <img src="https://github.com/user-attachments/assets/d35435ed-1422-4359-ae51-9176914a3c0e"  alt="DFIR Lab"/>
  <img src="https://github.com/user-attachments/assets/13614ba5-2c47-4d6b-a2df-df62048dffc4"  alt="DFIR Lab"/>
 <br />